Student Resources & FAQs

 Other acceptable options to satisfy the testing requirement include:

-- Submit testing results from another provider to MCC Health Services at firstname.lastname@example.org.
+- Submit testing results from another provider to MCC Health Services.

-- Present documentation of a positive diagnostic result for COVID-19 from the prior 3-month period to email@example.com and firstname.lastname@example.org.
+- Present documentation of a positive diagnostic result for COVID-19 from the prior 3-month period to MCC Health Services and MCC Student Rights.

-Students who test positive for COVID-19 should immediately contact Jackie Carson, RN, BSN, MCC Health Services, at (585) 292-2018 or email Health Services.
+Students who test positive for COVID-19 should immediately contact MCC Health Services, at (585) 292-2018 or email Health Services.
 Your name and personal information will remain confidential.
 Positive test results are confirmed by the Monroe County Department of Public Health.

 The SUNY COVID-19 Case Tracker provides you with up-to-date data on COVID-19 testing and other vital information for SUNY’s 64 colleges and universities, including MCC.
 You can view information on system-wide or campus-by-campus levels.

-Approximately 77% of MCC courses are delivered through distance learning formats; a limited number of courses and labs that require hands-on learning are held on campus.
+MCC courses are delivered in person and online.
 Learn more about course formats in our online catalog.
 We are here to help you in any way we can.

 If you do not have access to a computer: 1) notify your professor; 2) apply for an MCC Dreamkeepers emergency grant, stating that you need a laptop to complete your studies this fall, and/or 3) contact the Student Technology HelpDesk.
 Limited on-campus access to technology in MCC libraries/learning commons will be offered this fall by appointment.
 Please check back for updates.